CodeYourFuture/slack-identify-trainees/README.md

 - Node.js
 - Slack JavaScript SDKs
 - Jest
+- MSW
 - Netlify

 ## Deployment
-- Will be a Netlify serverless function.
+- Will be a Netlify serverless function deployed to Netlify.